 .
 You can also send a message to emailadvising

 email account.
 When you meet with an advisor, be sure to bring your photo ID and any documents that might be helpful (unofficial transcripts, test results, ACT/SAT scores).

-For more information about academic planning and advising, see Counseling & Advising
+For more information about academic planning and advising, see Career & Academic Planning Services

 5Complete/Convert FEMA IS Courses

-Each FCC Emergency Management degree, certificate, and letter of recognition requires students to complete specific FEMA Independent Study (IS) courses, and convert those courses to college credit before enrolling in FCC module courses.
+Each FCC Emergency Management degree, Certificate, and Letter of Recognition in the Emergency Management Online track requires students to complete specific FEMA Independent Study (IS) courses, and convert them to college credit before enrolling in FCC EMGT courses.

 See information about converting FEMA Independent Study courses to college credit here

 There are two ways to register for classes:

 - Register online for credit courses using Campus Solutions